ESOL Teacher/Teacher Trainer

 Why work with Tanzanian Children’s Fund?

-• Be confident that you’ll be working for an organization that has strong accountability structures, and incredibly well regarded both in the region and on a global stage
+- Be confident that you’ll be working for an organization that has strong accountability structures and is incredibly well regarded both in the region and on a global stage

 - Have autonomy in your role, collecting experiences, honing your professional skills, and preparing you for your next endeavor in international development